Canadian Military Colleges: History

 In 1952, Collège militaire royal de Saint-Jean (CMR) was added to the CMC.

 After 1995, the Department of National Defence disbanded the CMC, and all military training and education was re-directed to the Royal Military College of Canada in Kingston, Ontario.
-Royal Roads Military College was closed at that time, and it was replaced by a public university called Royal Roads University.
+Royal Roads Military College was closed at that time, and the campus leased to Royal Roads University.

 In July 2007, the federal government announced that the military college at St. Jean, which was closed in 1995, would reopen in fall 2007.
 Since 2007, Officer-cadets have been receiving training in a two-year program at the Royal Military College Saint-Jean in Saint-Jean-sur-Richelieu, Quebec.